Oyekunle-Mark/Webpack-React-Setup/project_name/README.md

 This is a Webpack configuration for a React app.

-Use `npm run build` to start webpack in watch mode and `npm run web-server` to start the development server.
+Use `npm run watch` to start webpack in watch mode and `npm run start` to start the development server.